godano/cardano-lib/README.md

 # Cardano

 Cardano entities and utilities in Golang.
-Contribution are welcome.
+Contributions are welcome.

 TICKER: SOBIT